fl101/awardfares-blog/_posts/2023-10-04-eurobonus-star-alliance-awards.md

 Turkish Airlines, established in 1933, is the national flag carrier of Turkey and operates from its hub at Istanbul Airport.
 Recognized for its vast network that spans continents, the airline seamlessly connects East and West, making it a central player in the global aviation landscape.
 Renowned for its exceptional in-flight service, diverse culinary offerings, and commitment to passenger comfort, Turkish Airlines has received numerous accolades over the years.

-Turkish Airlines became a member of the Star Alliance in April 2008.
+Turkish Airlines became a member of Star Alliance in April 2008.

 **Best Cabins**: Target the Business Class on their Airbus A350 or their Boeing 777.
 Turkish's Business Class is known for its spacious layout, delectable onboard cuisine, and remarkable in-flight service, making it an exceptional experience for long-haul journeys